Current Economic Situation in Singapore

 Source: Cryptotimes.io

-Earlier this year, Grab, a super-app that offers a variety of services, from ride hailing to food delivery and digital payments, has integrated cryptocurrencies as a payment option.
+Earlier this year, Grab, a super-app that offers a variety of services, from ride-hailing to food delivery and digital payments, integrated cryptocurrencies as a payment option.

-Users can now top up their e-wallets using cryptocurrency.
+Users can now top up their e-wallets using cryptocurrency, demonstrating the practical application of digital assets in everyday transactions.

 Airline Industry

-In 2018, Singapore Airlines launched a blockchain-based loyalty program for frequent customers.
-In partnership with KPMG and Microsoft, the airline developed a digital wallet called KrisPay, which allowed customers to turn travel miles into units of payments that can be used with partner merchants in Singapore.
+In 2018, Singapore Airlines launched ablockchain-based loyalty program for frequent customers.
+In partnership with KPMG and Microsoft, the airline developed a digital wallet called KrisPay, which allowed customers to turn travel miles into units of payment that can be used with partner merchants in Singapore.

 Source: Aerocadet.com